zcash/zips/zip-####.rst

 Future Community Governance
 ---------------------------

-Decentralized community governance is used in this proposal via the Community Panel as input into the Major Grant Review Committee which governs the `MG slice (Major Grants)`_.

-It is highly desirable to develop robust means of decentralized community voting and governance –either by expanding the Community Advisory Panel or a successor mechanism– and to integrate them into this process by the end of 2021.
-BP, ECC, and ZF SHOULD place high priority on such development and its deployment, in their activities and grant selection.
+It is highly desirable to develop robust means of decentralized community voting and governance –either by expanding the Zcash Community Advisory Panel or a successor mechanism– and to integrate them into this process by the end of 2025.
+BP, ECC, ZCG, and ZF SHOULD place high priority on such development and its deployment, in their activities and grant selection.